-As a rule, the prices of construction contracts and subcontracts are fixed in the currency of the host country, i.e. in euros (EUR), Ukrainian hryvnias (UAH), and Swedish kronas (SEK).
+As a rule, the prices of construction contracts and subcontracts are fixed in the currency of the host country, i.e. in euros (EUR), Ukrainian hryvnias (UAH) and Swedish kronas (SEK).

 The exchange rate of the hryvnia is unstable because the political and economic environment in Ukraine continues to be strained due to the conflict between Ukraine and Russia which broke out at the beginning of 2014 and at the beginning of 2015 the National Bank of Ukraine decided to discontinue the determination of the national currency's indicative exchange rate.
-In the first half of 2018, the hryvnia strengthened against the euro by around 9.6%.
-For the Group's Ukrainian subsidiary that has to translate its euro-denominated loans into the local currency this meant additional foreign exchange gain of 243 thousand euros (H1 2017: an exchange loss of 121 thousand euros).
-Exchange gains and losses on financial instruments are recognised in Finance income and Finance costs respectively.
+In the first nine months of 2018, the hryvnia/euro exchange rate remained essentially at the same level as at the end of 2017.
+Due to a slight (1%) strengthening of the hryvnia, the Ukrainian subsidiary had to translate its euro-denominated loans into the local currency, which gave rise to a foreign exchange gain of 29 thousand euros (9M 2017: an exchange loss of 247 thousand euros).
+The exchange gain and loss on financial instruments have been recognised in Finance income and Finance costs respectively.
 Translation of receivables and liabilities from operating activities did not give rise to any exchange gains or losses.

-Our Ukrainian and non-Ukrainian entities' reciprocal receivables and liabilities which are related to the construction business and denominated in hryvnias do not give rise to any exchange gains or losses.
+Our Ukrainian and non-Ukrainian entities' reciprocal receivables and liabilities that are related to the construction business and denominated in hryvnias do not give rise to any exchange gains or losses.
 Nor do the loans provided to the Ukrainian associates in euros give rise to any exchange gains or losses to be recognised in the Group's accounts.

-In the first half of 2018, the Swedish krona weakened against the euro by around 6%.
-Due to adverse movements in the krona/euro exchange rate, the translation of operating receivables and payables resulted in an exchange loss of 71 thousand euros (H1 2017: 1 thousand euros).
+In the first nine months of 2018, the Swedish krona weakened against the euro by around 4.5%.
+Due to adverse movements in the krona/euro exchange rate, the translation of operating receivables and payables resulted in an exchange loss of 61 thousand euros (9M 2017: 8 thousand euros).
 The exchange loss has been recognised in Other operating expenses.
-The translation of a loan provided to the Swedish subsidiary in euros into the local currency gave rise to an exchange loss of 154 thousand euros.
+The translation of a loan provided to the Swedish subsidiary in euros into the local currency gave rise to an exchange loss of 124 thousand euros.
 The exchange loss has been recognised in Finance costs.
 In the comparative period, there was no exchange loss.